Criteria for Davies Irreducibility of Markovian Quantum Dynamics: Motivation: Evans theorem and irreducibility

-Evans established a theorem connecting the algebraic properties of $\hL_\alpha$, $\hH$ and the conservation of projection operators \cite{Evans1977-54}: \begin{theorem} [Evans theorem] For a Markovian system \eqref{eq:QME}, a projection operator $\hP=\hP^\dag=\hP^2$ is conserved if and only if $\hP$ is an element of the commutant $\{\hL_\alpha, \hL_\alpha^\dag,\hH\}'$. \end{theorem} \begin{proof} The `if' part of the theorem is obvious.
-If $\hP$ commutes with $\hL_\alpha$, $\hL_\alpha^\dag$, and $\hH$, then
+Evans established a theorem connecting the algebraic properties of $\hL_\alpha$, $\hH$ and the conservation of projection operators (theorem~4.1 in Ref.~\cite{Evans1977-54}): \begin{theorem} [Evans theorem] For a Markovian system \eqref{eq:QME}, a projection operator $\hP=\hP^\dag=\hP^2$ is conserved if and only if $\hP$ is an element of the commutant $\{\hL_\alpha, \hL_\alpha^\dag,\hH\}'$. \end{theorem} \begin{proof} The `if' part of the theorem is obvious.
+If $\hP$ commutes with all $\hL_\alpha$, $\hL_\alpha^\dag$, and $\hH$, then